 With around one in eight women being diagnosed with breast cancer, now is the perfect time to check in on your own health while also helping others.
-Here are our top picks for UAE events that actually do good.
+Here are our top picks for UAE events that are helping generate breast cancer awareness and actually do good.
 We promise, there are no ‘pink washing’ brand-exercise events in sight.

 Ignite Pink is Punk